Skip to main content

 Stop being okay with what breaks you: The storm of Annamoor

-In the town of Annamoor, a reserved schoolteacher, Meera, battles societal expectations and a tempestuous love with fiery landowner Arjun.
+In the town of Annamoor, a reserved schoolteacher, Meera, battles societal expectations and a tempestuous love with fiery landowner Inder.
 Through romance, and raw emotion, she learns to reclaim her voice, leaving readers stirred by her journey of self-discovery.
 Love, monsoons, and identity clash in this tale.

 This story is set in the South Asian town of Annamoor, a sleepy yet deceptively intense hamlet nestled in the emerald foothills of the Sahyadri mountains.
 Annamoor is veiled in perpetual mist, as though the heavens themselves were undecided about its fate.
 The air is thick with the fragrance of blooming jasmine and the bittersweet tang of tamarind groves.
 The central bazaar is flanked by vendors selling elaborate mango pickles and bundles of handwritten poetry pamphlets—their ink smudged by humidity.